PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 This data set has then to be splitted into three different sets - training, validation and testing.
 This is done to ensure that the model does not overfit to the training data.
 The model will be trained with the training set.
 Then the hyperparameters, which are used to improve the model with some different parameters dependent on the used model, are tuned with the help of the validation set.
 The test set is used to test the models actual performance at the end.

 After this, the next step is the modelling.
 For this, first, a training technique as well as a basic model has to be selected.
 Usually different models are tested several times, so that the best model can be choosen in the end.
 This model will then be used to train it with the training set.
 As already mentioned above the hyperparameters are then tuned with the help of the validation set.
-This prevents for example over- and underfitting the model with the training data.
+This prevents for example over- and underfitting the model with the training data. [@Wirth2000]

 Then the model has to be evaluated with the test set.
 Also the whole process needs to be reviewed and improved if possible.
 Dependent on the resulting model and the satisfaction of all stakeholders the steps can be repeated starting from the Business Understanding with a deeper knowledge.
-This is how a model can be continuosly improved until all stakeholders are satisfied by tuning the hyperparameters, choosing different models or improved data and features or applying different training methods.
+This is how a model can be continuosly improved until all stakeholders are satisfied by tuning the hyperparameters, choosing different models or improved data and features or applying different training methods. [@Wirth2000]

 ![Iterative Machine Learning lifecycle](images/chapter2/training_cycle.png){ width=500px #fig:ml_cycle}

 This process from preparing the data and adjusting the parameters can be seen in figure \ref{fig:ml_cycle} from a more technical perspective.
 First the developer gets the raw dataset, then he preprocesses this dataset and applies feature engineering to improve it.
 After it the dataset is splitted into different sets and the parameters get tuned.
 At the same time a model is getting selected and trained with the training set and the given parameters.
 This step is repeatable until the developer is satisfied with the created model.
 In the end the models predictions will be evaluated against the test data.

 Last the model needs to be deployed.
 For that also the monitoring and maintenance of the product needs to be clarified.
 This is how the model can be applied to its business case.
 The objective is an easy and stable way to access the new product.
-The cycle will then be finalized with a final report and review of the product as well as the process.
+The cycle will then be finalized with a final report and review of the product as well as the process. [@Wirth2000]

-ASUM?

 With this standardized process of Artificial Intelligence development the basics for applying DevOps to them are already existing.
 In chapter \ref{sec:devopsai} will be described how these steps can be automated while simplifying the work for the developer and increasing the efficiency at the same time based on the principles and practices of DevOps described in chapter \ref{sec:devops}.